OneDrive/onedrive-api-docs/docs/rest-api/api/user_list.md

 This method supports the [OData Query Parameters](http://developer.microsoft.com/en-us/graph/docs/overview/query_parameters) to help customize the response.

-By default, only a limited set of properties are returned ( _businessPhones, displayName, givenName, id, jobTitle, mail, mobilePhone, officeLocation, preferredLanguage, surname, userPrincipalName_ ).

-To return an alternative property set, you must specify the desired set of [user](../resources/user.md) properties using the OData `$select` query parameter.
-For example, to return _displayName_, _givenName_, and _postalCode_, you would use the add the following to your query `$select=displayName,givenName,postalCode`

-> Note: Certain properties cannot be returned within a user collection.
-The following properties are only supported when [retrieving an single user](./user_get.md): _aboutMe, birthday, hireDate, interests, mySite, pastProjects, preferredName, responsibilities, schools, skills, mailboxSettings_

 ## Request headers
 | Header        | Value                      |
 |:--------------|:---------------------------|
 | Authorization | Bearer {token} (required)  |